 Example 1: Sarah, a Web Designer

 Sarah quoted a $25K project for a local restaurant.
-She broke down her costs, showed previous successes, and provided a premium package with additional features.
+She broke down her costs, showcased her previous successes, and provided a premium package with extra features.
 The restaurant owner felt at ease knowing they had options and a clear understanding of what they would receive.
+Spoiler alert: she landed the job.

 Example 2: Mike, a Developer